nextflow-io/hyperopt/README.md

-# ML-Example pipeline
+# ml-hyperopt

-A basic pipeline for training, evaluating, and using machine learning models with Nextflow.
+A proof-of-concept pipeline for performing hyperparameter optimization of machine learning models with Nextflow.

 ## Requirements